What is an "AI SOC"?

 An AI SOC, or Artificial Intelligence-powered Security Operations Center, uses machine learning, automation, and autonomous agents to handle tasks that once overwhelmed human analysts.
 Instead of drowning in false positives, teams can now detect, triage, investigate, and respond at machine speed, while still applying human judgment where it matters most.

-This article will break down what an “AI SOC” is, how it compares to traditional SOCs, the role of an AI SOC analyst, and why the shift toward autonomous SOCs is on the horizon.
+This article breaks down what an “AI SOC” is, how it differs from traditional SOCs, the evolving role of the AI SOC analyst, and why autonomous operations are quickly becoming the future of security.
+For the next step in this evolution, explore Agentic SOCs.

 What is an AI SOC?